 Yet, a number of challenges remain before these technologies can be fully incorporated into drug discovery and development, with one of the most critical being establishing robust qualification packages built around specific contexts of use (COUs).
 Focused efforts to characterize performance and assess the analytical validity of new tissue platforms will be needed to build a high level of confidence in the technologies in order to drive industrialization, advance regulatory acceptance and fully realize the promise of MPS.

-To address these challenges and support the implementation of MPS in drug development, a group of over 20 pharmaceutical and biotechnology companies came together under the IQ Consortium for Innovation and Quality in Pharmaceutical Development to establish the IQ MPS affiliate.
+To address these challenges and support the implementation of MPS in drug development, a group of pharmaceutical and biotechnology companies came together under the International Consortium for Innovation and Quality in Pharmaceutical Development to establish the IQ MPS affiliate.

 The IQ MPS Affiliate aims to achieve the following: